rutabakhda/stance-classification/README.md

 ### Import the Projects to Eclipse

-All Projects need to be on the same level, otherwise the project will not be working properly.
+All Projects need to be on the same level in Eclipse, otherwise the project will not be working properly.

-* Open Eclipse
+* Open Eclipse.

-* Import the aitools4-ie-uima project as a gradle project.
+* Import the [aitools4-ie-uima](https://git.webis.de/aitools/aitools4-ie-uima) project as a gradle project.

-* Import the wstud-visit-the-dome-ss19 project as a gradle project.
+* Import the [wstud-visit-the-dome-ss19](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) project as a gradle project.

 ## Project Structure